 Overview: Our research interest is primarily focused on characterising the physiology of the different metabolic states of Mycobacterium spp., tackling antimicrobial resistance through validating novel therapeutic targets, from identifying hits to optimising novel leads and repurposing existing immunomodulatory drugs to cure TB.
 Our lab is specialised in molecular microbiology and biochemistry techniques to manipulate DNA, RNA, proteins and lipids to characterise therapeutic targets and elucidate their structure, function, regulation and inhibition.
 We have integrated high-throughput enzymatic and whole-cell phenotypic assays for screening biological properties of natural or synthetic chemical inhibitors of mycobacterial morphology, growth and viability in vitro as well as in infected macrophage models mimicking the intracellular host-environment.
 Our expertise in microbiology enables us to generate genetically-modified and/or chemically-derived mutants and perform phenotypic and genotypic evaluation on these infectious pathogens of global interest.

-Target: Bacteria especially Acid Fast Bacilli such as Mycobacterium tuberculosis and Mycobacterium leprae.
+Specific targets: Bacteria, especially Acid Fast Bacilli such as Mycobacterium tuberculosis and Mycobacterium leprae.

-Issues: New lead optimisation.
+Bottlenecks: New lead optimisation.

 Keywords: Mycobacterium tuberculosis, cell-wall metabolism, antimicrobial resistance, whole-cell phenotypic assays.